Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Introduction

-The overview of Langer et al. \cite{langer2021we} show that most of the scientific work in the field of XAI is done without empirical investigation of users.
-The small amount of conducted experiments investigates the impact of explanations on users in different domains such as healthcare (e.g., \cite{mertes2021GANterfactual}), education (e.g., \cite{weitz2021demystifying}), and production work (e.g., \cite{rehse2019towards}).
-These research works primarily focus on laboratory experiments and give first impressions and understandings about the impact of XAI on users, referred to as \emph{human-grounded evaluation} \cite{doshi2017towards}.
-The insights of these lab-studies show that users' attributes and the characteristics of the AI application have to be taken into account when designing XAI \cite{weitz2021psychconcepts}.
-Nevertheless, lab studies neglect the demands of real-world applications.
+The overview of Langer et al. \cite{langer2021we} show that most of the scientific work in the field of XAI is done without empirical investigation of stakeholder.
+Langer et al. \cite{langer2021we} highlight the importance of investigating stakeholders' desiderata to develop and adjust XAI approaches.
+However, they also point out that little research currently identifies, defines, and empirically examines stakeholder desiderata.
+Instead, the small amount of conducted experiments investigates the impact of explanations on users in different domains such as healthcare (e.g., \cite{mertes2021GANterfactual}), education (e.g., \cite{weitz2021demystifying}), and production work (e.g., \cite{rehse2019towards}).
+This research primarily focuses on laboratory experiments and gives first impressions and understandings about the impact of XAI on users referred to as \textit{human-grounded evaluation} \cite{doshi2017towards}.
+The insights of these lab studies show that users' attributes and the AI application's characteristics must be considered when designing XAI \cite{weitz2021psychconcepts}.
+Nevertheless, studies need to pay more attention to the demands of real-world applications.
 Kraus et al. \cite{kraus2021KIkompetenz} investigated the impact of XAI in economically relevant ecosystems (e.g., healthcare, financial and manufacturing sector, construction industry).
 For this, they conducted an online survey and interviews with relevant stakeholders.
-The focus of their work lies especially in the investigation of the helpfulness of different XAI tools for application-specific use-cases.
-However, the needs and attributes of stakeholders have also to be taken into account when designing XAI \cite{holzinger2022personas}.
-Regarding company employees', needs and attitudes regarding (X)AI are still unclear.
-Our project paper approaches this issue by asking employees about their attitudes towards (X)AI and their impressions of AI deployment in the company they work for.
-Therefore, our paper investigates two employees' perspectives of (X)AI by using an online survey: (1) the employees' company perspective including an overview of the current AI applications used as well as (2) the personal perception of employees towards AI and XAI.
-More concrete, this paper contributes the following:
+The focus of their work lies primarily in the investigation of the helpfulness of different XAI tools for application-specific use cases.
+However, stakeholders' needs and attributes must also be considered when designing XAI \cite{holzinger2022personas}.
+Company employees' needs and attitudes regarding (X)AI must be clarified.
+Our study approaches this issue by asking employees about their attitudes towards (X)AI\footnote{(X)AI refers to AI and XAI} and their impressions of AI deployment in their company.
+Therefore, our paper investigates employees' perspective on (X)AI by using an online survey: (1) to understand the context of their work with AI, we investigated the employees' perspective of AI used in their company, including an overview of the current AI applications used, as well as (2) the personal perception of employees towards AI and XAI (see Figure \ref{fig:ProcedureOverview}).

+Based on the results, we discuss open questions in the lessons learned section.
+More concretely, this paper contributes the following: